predictiveworks/cdap-spark/README.md

 ![alt CDAP Spark](https://github.com/predictiveworks/cdap-spark/blob/master/images/cdap-spark.png)

+## Visual Analytics

+**CDAP Spark** is an open-source analytics extension to Google [CDAP](https://cdap.io) and built with the aim to support code-free visual analytics with a comprehensive set of plugins.

+### Why not use Seahorse Visual Spark?

+[Seahorse](https://seahorse.deepsense.ai) is built by [deepsense.ai](https://deepsense.ai) with the aim to create [Apache Spark](https://spark.apache.org) in a fast, simple and interactive way - based on a visual editor.

+CDAP Spark is also based on Apache Spark as its foundation for distributed in-memory processing.
+But it is not restricted to Apache Spark's machine learning channel.
+CDAP Spark complements this channel with deep learning, timeseries and als business rule support.

+And, of course, CDAP Spark is just one building block of [Predictive Works.](https:predictiveworks.eu)

 ## Overview

-CDAP-Spark is designed to offer all instruments of corporate data processing and contains the following modules:
+**CDAP Spark** is designed to offer all instruments of corporate data processing and contains the following modules:

 ### Works Core